Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on May 16, 2006

 - This book is a collection of thirteen stories all written by Wilson.
 Unfortunately most of them were not very good.
 There were a couple that seemed incomplete; after reading them I couldn't determine what story or point was being told.
 There were a few that were a single scene stretched out into a short story but with no character or story development to sustain that scene.
 And then most of the others didn't pull me in at all.
 About a third of the way through, I was reading just to finish and didn't really care about the stories, mostly because I wasn't made to care about them.
-Only "Losing My Religion" and "Portrait of a Lady" contained a spark and potential to be good; They both needed a little more depth to their characters; something to make me concerned if someone dies rather than going "Whatever." and turning the page.
+Only "Losing My Religion" and "Portrait of a Lady" contained a spark and the potential to be good.
+They both needed a little more depth to their characters; something to make me concerned if someone dies rather than going "Whatever." and turning the page.

 Hosts by F. Paul Wilson